oleksandr-shvets/clonejs-nano/README.md

         duck$.quack.call(this);
         console.log("My name is "+ this.name +"!");
     },
-    // backward compability with duck$ interface:
+    // backward compatibility with duck$ interface:
     get name(){
         return (this.firstName +" "+ this.lastName).trim();
     },